 Marian Tubbs works with poor and found materials to question ideas of value and raise economic, social and ecological issues.

-For we need privacy guys here too, Tubbs presents new and existing works in a range of media, constructed from the physical and digital detritus of contemporary life.
-The exhibition’s title is a conversation fragment and reflects Tubbs’ interest in language, gender and the internet.
+For we need privacy guys here too, Tubbs presented new and existing works in a range of media, constructed from the physical and digital detritus of contemporary life.
+The exhibition’s title was a conversation fragment and reflects Tubbs’ interest in language, gender and the internet.

-The artist has a strong personal connection with the Sunshine Coast and the exhibition includes a new site-specific installation that incorporates locally scavenged/sourced materials.
+The artist has a strong personal connection with the Sunshine Coast and the exhibition included a new site-specific installation that incorporated locally scavenged/sourced materials.

+A monograph accompanied the exhibition.
 Published by Art Ink, it showcases a selection of Tubbs' recent works that represent a culmination of the artist's academic research and stylistic explorations.
 It includes contributions from Holly Childs, Hamish Sawyer, Dr Nancy Lee, Dana Kopek and Marian Tubbs.
+Visit our online shop to purchase.